School Board Policy 403 -

 V. Procedures For Administering Policy

-A. In an instance where any form of discipline is imposed, the employee's supervisor will:
+A. When any form of discipline is imposed, the employee's supervisor will:

 2. Provide directives to the employee to correct the conduct or performance.